-3. How can you ensure the blood collected in the strips will not be contaminated during transit?
+3. How can you ensure the quality blood sample on strip during transit?

-1. How do I go about the AFC testing?
+1. How do I go about the Food Antibody testing?

 - Make an appointment for blood sampling at our office or our sampling outlets all over Hong Kong;